 It’s a super warm building, so it’s advised not to bring coats and jackets.
 That is, if you can brave being a little cold on your way to and from City Hall or you have someone to hold your jacket once inside.

-And redness, puffiness and sweat in photos isn’t something we can do anything about.
-So, keep your cool by 1) eliminating stress, 2) never rushing around and 3) not wearing extra layers beyond the ensemble you’ve chosen.
+And redness, puffiness and sweat in photos isn’t something we can do much about.
+So, keep your cool by 1) eliminating stress, 2) never rushing around and 3) not wearing or bringing extra layers beyond the ensemble you’ve chosen.

 If we are going to other locations around San Francisco after your ceremony, the best way to get around is by Uber / Lyft.
 Public transit takes too long.
 So does parking.